davidmerfield/Tuuune/notes/spec.md

 # Design

-ALL ABOUT THAT AVENIR CONDENSED, MUSEO SANS CONDENSED IF NOT?
-WHAT ABOUT FUTURA BOLD ITALIC FOR THAT HIPSTER SUPREME VIBE
+HIPSTER SUPREME VIBE

 # How to get the right songs

 ## Youtube

 First we make a date range.
 Since there are so many music videos uploaded to youtube, we want to restrict the videos we need to filter.
-A date range of 1-3 days seems to work well.
+A date range of 1 day seems to work well.

 Then we search youtube with the following options: